- Accredited investors

 The SEC defines individual and institutional accredited investors differently under Rule 501 of Regulation D.

-For an individual, accreditation is based on wealth, income qualifications, or financial expertise demonstrated through specific credentials or certifications.
+For an individual (natural person), accredited status is based on wealth, income qualifications, or financial expertise demonstrated through specific credentials or certifications.
 To be accredited, individual people must meet one of the following criteria:

-• Net worth over $1 million, not including primary residence (individually or jointly with spouse or partner)
+Net worth over $1 million, not including primary residence (individual or joint net worth with spouse or partner).

-• Income over $200,000 (individually) or $300,000 (joint income with spouse or spousal equivalent) for at least the past two years, including the current year
+Annual income over $200,000 (individually) or $300,000 (joint income with spouse or spousal equivalent) for at least the past two years, including the current year.

 Institutions

 For an institution, accreditation is determined by institution type and the amount of assets the institution has under management.
-A few examples of accredited institutions include:
+Examples of accredited institutions include:

-• Entities with more than $5 million in total assets, including corporations, partnerships, LLCs, trusts, charitable organizations, family offices, and employee benefit plans
+Entities with more than $5 million in total assets, including corporations, partnerships, limited liability companies (LLCs), trusts, charitable organizations, family offices, and employee benefit plans.

 The rest of the required accredited investor status qualifications for individuals and institutions can be found on the SEC’s website.